- Genital herpes is an STI that results from sexual contact with someone who has the virus.

-Your health care provider can diagnose herpes by looking at the sores during a physical exam and by testing fluid taken from the sores to see if you have HSV-1 or HSV-2.
+Your health care provider (HCP) can diagnose herpes by looking at the sores during a physical exam and by testing fluid taken from the sores to see if you have HSV-1 or HSV-2.
 There are also specific blood tests, which can be helpful in some patients to figure out which virus type caused the symptoms or to figure out if one partner has been infected by herpes.
 Testing for herpes may or may not be included when your health care provider tests for other sexually transmitted infections (STIs) because the Centers for Disease Control and Prevention (CDC) doesn’t recommend routine screening.
 If you think you have symptoms of herpes or have a partner with genital herpes, see your health care provider right away and ask if you need testing and treatment.

 Is there treatment for herpes?

 Yes.
-Your health care provider can prescribe medications that quicken healing, make symptoms less painful, and lower the risk of getting outbreaks.
+Your HCP can prescribe medications that quicken healing, make symptoms less painful, and lower the risk of getting outbreaks.
 These medications don’t kill the virus and don’t prevent you from getting outbreaks in the future.
 Even when you don’t have any symptoms, the virus is in the body and can flare up.
 However, the flare ups and outbreaks of sores usually become fewer and less severe as time goes on.
 Outbreaks can be prevented or treated early with anti-viral medication to lessen symptoms.

 Does treatment cure herpes?

 No. Although herpes cannot be cured, it can be treated!
 For oral herpes, using a sun block on and around the borders of the lips and a hat can lessen the chance of cold sores from sun exposure.
 Oral medications, prescribed by your health care provider, can be used to treat herpes infections, prevent genital herpes recurrences, and decrease the chance of passing the infection to partners.